edgedb/edgedb/docs/datamodel/access_policies.rst

     }

 When no access policies are defined, object-level security is not activated.
-Any properly authenticated client can select or modify any object in the database.
+Any properly authenticated client can carry out any operation on any object in the database.
+At the moment, we would need to ensure that the app handles the logic to restrict users from accessing other users' posts.
+Access policies allow us to ensure that the database itself handles this logic, thereby freeing us up from implementing access control in each and every piece of software that accesses the data.

 .. warning::

-    ⚠️ Once a policy is added to a particular object type, **all operations** (``select``, ``insert``, ``delete``, ``update``, etc.) on any object of that type are now *disallowed by default* unless specifically allowed by an access policy!
+    Once a policy is added to a particular object type, **all operations** (``select``, ``insert``, ``delete``, ``update``, etc.) on any object of that type are now *disallowed by default* unless specifically allowed by an access policy!
+See the subsection on resolution order below for details.

 Defining a global
 ^^^^^^^^^^^^^^^^^

+Global variables are the a convenient way to provide the context needed to determine what sort of access should be allowed for a given object, as they can be set and reset by the application as needed.

-To start, we'll add a *global variable* to our schema.
-We'll use this global to represent the identity of the user executing the query.
+To start, we'll add two global variables to our schema.
+We'll use one global ``uuid`` to represent the identity of the user executing the query, and an enum for the other to represent the type of country that the user is currently in.
+The enum represents three types of countries: those where the service has not been rolled out, those with read-only access, and those with full access.
+A global makes sense in this case because a user's current country is
+context-specific: the same user who can access certain content in one country might not be able to in another country due to different legal frameworks (such as copyright length).

 .. code-block:: sdl-diff
     :version-lt: 3.0

+    +   scalar type Country extending enum<Full, ReadOnly, None>;
     +   global current_user -> uuid;
+    +   required global current_country -> Country {
+    +     default := Country.None
+    +   }

         type User {
-          required property email -> str { constraint exclusive; };
+          required property email -> str { constraint exclusive; }
         }

         type BlogPost {